christian-konrad/chronicle-db-on-raft-thesis/src/04_implementation.md

 # Protocol Decision and Implementation {#sec:implementation}

 1-2 sentences on what this chapter is about.
 It starts looking at existing implementations of Raft and replication protocols in general for data-intense applications and how they differentiate.
-Then it compares other event stores with ChronicleDB and their approaches to replication.
+Then it compares other event stores and similar systems with ChronicleDB and their approaches to replication.
 Afterwards, it describes the system design and architecture of the solution, (and finally it will reference the solution in particular (should I really show the code?
 Or just latex algos in the system design and omit details)).
+It explains why we chose the Java programming language + Apache Ratis for the PoC implementation, and then discusses some of the implementation choices, illustrating them with selected snippets of pseudo code.

 <!--
 In Chapter 3 we gave a formal description of the CS reconciliation protocol.